Alessandra Ambrosio Gets Soaking Wet In A Red Bikini In Underwater Photos

 The former Victoria’s Secret Angel — who recently flaunted her supermodel body in a very tiny bikini during a beach photo shoot — kicked things off as she channeled her inner mermaid while she snorkeled near the sea bed.
 The underwater snap showed the mom of two in her bright red swimwear, which was likely taken from her own swimwear brand, called Gal Floripa.

 The mom of two wore a pair of large light blue diving fins on her feet as she glided through the ocean.
-Her flawless supermodel body was on full show as she stretched both of her arms out behind her.
+Her flawless supermodel body was on full show as she stretched both arms out behind her.
 Her long, brunette hair also flowed in the water.

 She bent her right leg slightly to kick her way through the ocean.